2012, Craig Bohl, North Dakota State

 Walter Payton Award Watch List, and the Wildcats held the No. 1 ranking for

 five weeks during the season.
-In his 15th season at New Hampshire, McDonnell
+Through 15 seasons at New Hampshire, McDonnell

 2004, Jerry Kill, Southern Illinois